Diamondbacks vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 15 doubles, a triple, five home runs, 10 walks and 23 RBI (47 total hits).
+- Reynolds has 15 doubles, a triple, six home runs, 11 walks and 27 RBI (48 total hits).
 He's also swiped six bases.

 Reynolds Recent Games